SebastianDall/Scientific_Computing_Mandelbrot/README.md

    141         1      52151.8  52151.8      0.1      mandelbrotSet = np.where(mandelbrotSet == 0, 1, mandelbrotSet)
    142         1          0.4      0.4      0.0      return mandelbrotSet
 ```

+The absolute value or modulus of a complex number is defined by the formula: `|a + bi| = sqrt(a^2 + b^2)`.
+This is a complex calculation as it involves a square root.
+However, we can get rid of the square root computation by squaring the real and imaginary part, thereby `abs(z) >= 2 == (z.real**2 + z.imag**2) >= 4`.
+This is a much simpler calculation.
+Lets see if this reduces the computational time? - ofcourse we also test the new version to test if it is correct.

+With this implementation the calculation time is reduced to 25.4289 s.
+This is a 30% improvement over the previous version.

 ```